 It is also safe to take on an ongoing basis.
 Daily doses of 1,800 mg are usually recommended.
 I would generally take this supplement with food to avoid stomach upset.
 As individual needs may vary, I highly recommend working with a healthcare practitioner to determine optimal dosages for your condition.

-Here’s what one person had to say about Rootcology N-Acetyl Cysteine:
+Here’s what one person had to say about Rootcology Pure N-Acetyl Cysteine:

 I’ve been taking it nightly for over a month.
 My thyroid levels improved, especially my T4 to T3 conversion levels.
 I was able to cut my medication by half!

+Last year, Amazon made the decision to remove all products containing NAC from their site, likely as a precautionary measure.
 In response, the Natural Products Association (NPA) reached out to Amazon to let them know that the issue was not closed with the FDA, and that NAC is a product that has dual uses as both a drug and a supplement, like many other products on the market (such as niacin, fish oil and potassium, which can be sold as over-the-counter supplements, or prescribed by a medical professional).
-It’s unclear how Amazon will respond to this information, as some NAC products are still available on their site, while others have been removed.
-It is also unclear if the FDA will take any additional action regarding NAC, in the future.
-In the meantime, my Pure N-Acetyl Cysteine is still available through the Rootcology website, so be sure to stock up now. 🙂
+At this time, NAC-containing supplements remain unavailable on Amazon.

-While NAC is safe for most populations, it can interact with some medications, such as: ACE inhibitors, activated charcoal, anticoagulant/antiplatelet drugs, antihypertensive drugs, blood thinners, chloroquine, nitroglycerin (a vasodilator), metoclopramide, and anticancer agents.
+While NAC is safe for most populations, it can interact with some medications, such as: ACE inhibitors, activated charcoal, antihypertensive drugs such as anticoagulant/antiplatelet drugs, blood thinners, nitroglycerin (a vasodilator), as well as chloroquine, metoclopramide, and anticancer agents.

 Even at high doses, researchers have found NAC to be safe and well tolerated.
 However, it’s important to note that NAC can cause stomach upset, nausea, vomiting, and diarrhea if taken on an empty stomach, so it should be taken with food to lessen the likelihood of these reactions.